 St. Francis Farm Detox Unit

-The programmes include one-to-one counselling and care planning, group work, self-esteem seminars, assertiveness training, anger management, art work and relapse prevention training.
-Service users also receive training in first aid, life skills, and budgeting.
+The programmes include one-to-one support and care planning, group work, self-esteem seminars, assertiveness training, anger management, art work and relapse prevention training.
+Service users also receive education in first aid, overdose prevention, life skills, and budgeting.

-What makes this rehabilitation programme unique is the fact that it is run on a working farm, giving service users the opportunity to gain hands-on experience in animal care and vegetable production.
-The food produced at the farm is used to supply the kitchens in our various centres, and contributes to feeding up to 300 people every day.
+What makes this Detox programme unique is the fact that it is run on a working farm, giving service users the opportunity to gain hands-on experience in animal care and vegetable production.
+The food produced at the farm is used to supply the kitchens in our various centers, and contributes to feeding up to 300 people every day.

 - Methadone Detox